vikascjadhav/RestServiceExamples/README.md

 1) Maven
 2) Tomcat (or any other web server)
 3) Eclipse
-4) firefox with restconsole plugin for testing service
+4) firefox with restclient plugin for testing service

 Steps